astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 proper 4-vector and $1/dt_0$ is a Lorentz scalar.
 A Lorentz scalar times a proper 4-vector is a proper 4-vector.

-Wtien you multiply a vector by a scalar, what really happens is that you multiply each of the components of the vector by that scalar quantity.
+When you multiply a vector by a scalar, what really happens is that you multiply each of the components of the vector by that scalar quantity.
 Putting in the components of the displacement 4-vector into equation {eq}`eq4vdef` and multiplying each by $1/dt_0$ gives: